-- ✓ A state funding level of \$400 million for school construction and renovation projects for FY 2022 to provide the State's share of approved projects to annually fund major construction, renovation and systemic projects. - ✓ A required state cost share, for those projects that are in the state construction program, to cover school construction cost increases resulting from new state laws, mandated in regulations. - ✓ Continued improvements, including those set forth in the 21st Century School Facilities Act of 2018, to the processes of the State public school construction program and local facilities funding which enhance funding for school facilities, improve processes and increase efficiencies and flexibility in a way that ensures quality and accountability. - Establishment of adequate financial support for construction or facilities strategies and practices that encourage efficiencies, sustainability, use of renewable resources and lessens environmental impact. - ✓ The development of innovative funding policies, strategies, and alternate financing models, outside of the State public school construction program, including public-private partnerships, and alternative methods of deliver or procurement, to meet increasing school facility needs. - ✓ A statewide facilities assessment for the purpose of establishing an accurate inventory and status of school facilities, that is the result of and executed in collaboration with local governments, school boards and school systems. - ✓ A hold harmless provision regarding the Capital Grant Program for Local School Systems with Significant Enrollment Growth or Relocatable Classrooms (EGRC) due to the uncertainty as we enter the FY 22 budget cycle.
-The EGRC was first established in 2015 and provides additional funding for the capital improvement program.
-Eligibility is determined based on school system's experiencing significant enrollment growth or using a significant number of relocatable classrooms.
-FY21 was the first year since the program's inception that FCPS has been eligible based on our significant enrollment growth.
-Significant enrollment growth is defined as enrollment growth that has exceeded 150% of the statewide average over the last five years.
+- ✓ A state funding level of \$400 million for school construction and renovation projects for FY 2024 to provide the State's share of approved projects to annually fund major construction, renovation and systemic projects. - ✓ A required state cost share, for those projects that are in the state construction program, to cover school construction cost increases resulting from new state laws, mandated in regulations. - Continued improvements, including those set forth in the 21st Century School Facilities Act of 2018, to the processes of the State public school construction program and local facilities funding which enhance funding for school facilities, improve processes and increase efficiencies and flexibility in a way that ensures quality and accountability. - Establishment of adequate financial support for construction or facilities strategies and practices that encourage efficiencies, sustainability, use of renewable resources and lessens environmental impact. - ✓ The development of innovative funding policies, strategies, and alternate financing models, outside of the State public school construction program, including public-private partnerships, and alternative methods of deliver or procurement, to meet increasing school facility needs. - ✓ A statewide facilities assessment for the purpose of establishing an accurate inventory and status of school facilities, that is the result of and executed in collaboration with local governments, school boards and school systems. - New state construction funding targeted to assist school systems meet the facility needs of the Blueprint legislation as it relates to pre-kindergarten classrooms and career and technical education (CTE) facilities.